openneuropet/PET2BIDS/docs/installation.rst

 Matlab
 ------

-In short, add the contents of the `matlab` folder to your matlab path with `addpath`:
+Clone the repo at https://github.com/openneuropet/PET2BIDS.git and the contents of the `matlab` folder to your matlab path with `addpath`:

 .. code-block::